Omicron invokes Wellington CBD tumbleweed worries

 In the meantime, Arcus urged people to try support city businesses.

-"We want to see people trying, as much as possible and where they feel safe, to supporting these businesses."
+"We want to see people trying, as much as possible and where they feel safe, to support these businesses."

 Mayor Andy Foster also urged residents to support local companies during a challenging time.